jfischeresq/jfischeresq.github.io/about.md

 * I don't think I can ever sit 100% still.
 Sometimes, that can drive everyone around me *nuts*.
 But, I secretly think it is my ultimate superpower!

 * I am an avid **dog lover**!
-My dog, Brody is probably one of my strongest supports in life!
-My travel requires that he spend a lot of time with his doggie grandparents but I love getting home to be with him!.
+My dog, Brody is always up for cuddles, walks and runs in Philadelphia, and just hannging out!
+My travel requires that Brody visit his doggie grandparents often (who also spoil him a lot!).
+But, he will, I am sure, make many appearances on this website!

 * I love to **travel**, and will take any excuse to hop on a plane to visit somehwere new, old -- you name it, I will agree to take the trip!
 My travel bug really took off in college when I lived in France (still one of my favorite countries!).

 * I **coded this entire website on GitHub**.
 Yes, I am a lawyer.
 But, I am steadfastedly devoted to learning new and challenging things.
 Coding is soundly in that category!
-And, a **HUGE** thanks to [Conor Gilesnan](https://twitter.com/conorgil) for his continued patience with me learning the developer world!
+And, a **HUGE** thanks to [Conor Gilesnan](https://twitter.com/conorgil) for his continued patience with me learning this often confusing developer world!

 * I love, love, love being a **female entrepreneur** and building a business.
 It has been the greatest life challenge and the most rewarding thing to date.
 Yes, the days can be long, but the rewards are incredible.
 I hope that my story helps others to "take the leap" into entrepreneurship.
 I have never regretted it.